muddlebee/claudian/README.md

 npm run build
 ```

-> **Tip**: Copy `.env.local.example` to `.env.local` or `npm install` and setup your vault path to auto-copy files during development.

 ## Usage

 **Two modes:**
 1. Click the bot icon in ribbon or use command palette to open chat
 2. Select text + hotkey for inline edit

-Use it like Claude Code—read, write, edit, search files in your vault.
+Use it like any agentic coding assistant—read, write, edit, search files in your vault.

 ### Context